Joe Palmisano

 Joe Palmisano (born c.
-1954) is a former American football player and coach.
+1954) is an American former college football player and coach.
 He served as the head football coach at Malone College from 1993 to 1994, compiling a record of 9–9–1.

 Playing career

 Palmisano played college football at Iowa State University in Ames, Iowa from 1972 until 1975, and graduated with a B.A. in 1976.

 Coaching career

 Malone College

 Palmisano was the first head football coach for the Malone Pioneers located in Canton, Ohio and he held that position for two seasons, from 1993 until 1994.
 His career coaching record at Malone was 9–9–1.
 This ranks him fifth at Malone in total wins and third at Malone in winning percentage.